noyyyy/noyyyy/README.md

-Hi, this is Jerry / Noy, finance undergraduate with self-taught CS.
+Hi, this is  Noy, finance undergraduate with self-taught CS.
 A opensoure lover, amateur chinese dancer and new things explorer.

 Currently working for [@Project Twelve](https://github.com/ProjectTwelve/)